Twiage/ts-interview/README.md

 Make this lambda function handle individual location update.

-1. We have red unit test for _getLocationUpdate_ function under _MongoManager_.
+1. We have red unit test for _getLocation_ function under _MongoManager_.
 Implement code so test is no longer red.

 2. _distanceMatrixRequest_ method under _distanceMatrixService_ is designed to use a special data structure.
 Refactor it so instead it takes 2 arguments: point A and point B